edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 ## Set Up the Akida Development Kit

-To start setting up the device for a custom model deployment, let&#039;s verify we have installed all the packages we need.
+To start setting up the device for a custom model deployment, let's verify we have installed all the packages we need.
 Ensure the development kit is powered on and connected to the network.
 Setup [Visual Studio Code for remote debugging](https://code.visualstudio.com/docs/remote/ssh) and open a terminal in VSCode once connected.
 Run these commands to install the needed components.

 ```
 pip show akida # will show the installed version.